Swarnimashukla/Automatic-attendance-management-system/README.md

 * Make sure your PR's description contains GitHub's special keyword references that automatically close the related issue when the PR is merged.
 (Check [this](https://github.blog/2013-05-14-closing-issues-via-pull-requests/) for more info)

-* When you make very very minor changes to a PR of yours (like for example fixing a text in button, minor changes requested by reviewers) make sure you squash your commits afterward so that you don't have an absurd number of commits for a very small fix.
+* When you make very very minor changes to a PR of yours (like for example fixing a text in the button, minor changes requested by reviewers) make sure you squash your commits afterward so that you don't have an absurd number of commits for a very small fix.
 (Learn how to squash at [here](https://davidwalsh.name/squash-commits-git))

-* When you're submitting a PR for a UI-related issue, it would be really awesome if you add a screenshot of your change or a link to a deployment where it can be tested out along with your PR.
+* When you're submitting a PR for a UI-related issue, it would be awesome if you add a screenshot of your change or a link to a deployment where it can be tested out along with your PR.
 It makes it very easy for the reviewers and you'll also get reviews quicker.

 **1.**  Fork [this](https://github.com/Swarnimashukla/Automatic-attendance-management-system) repository.